US military to train Ukrainians on Patriot missile system in Oklahoma

 “We recognize . . . that the longer those troops are off the line, they’re not actually engaged in combat, and so [we’re] trying to work with the Ukrainians to see what we can do to accelerate the training timeline,” he said.

-He added that training will consist of classroom instruction, training on the Patriot systems themselves, and work in a simulation lab before Kyiv can use the system on the battlefield.
+He added that training will consist of classroom instruction, training on the Patriot systems themselves, and working in a simulation lab before Kyiv can use the system on the battlefield.

 “We will start training for Patriot later this month,” Cooper said at a Jan.
 6 Pentagon briefing.
 “I’m not going to be able to give you a specific time frame for the completion of training.
 It will take several months.
 So, again, Patriot is not an immediate-term capability.
 But we will start that training very soon.”